-In Figure 23, we see that a digit receiver (which includes a coin control circuit) has been attached.
+In Figure 25, we see that what I call here a digit receiver (which includes a coin control circuit) has been attached.

-Figure 23.
+Figure 25.
 Digit receiver/coin control attached

 As we have seen before, talking battery is provided to the calling line through the windings of the A relay in the digit receiver, and the digit receiver returns dial tone to the calling line.
 This is an invitation to dial but, as we will see shortly, this is a "qualified" invitation.